Classroom Planning for Inclusion

 The downloadable bonus workbook also provides space for you to reflect on your learning – which can be used for your online professional reflection for accreditation!
 If you have engaged fully, by the end of the course you will know how to successfully plan for your classroom using each of the 3 frameworks.

-And of course – as a fully ONLINE PD, this means you can complete it at Any time!
+And of course – as a fully ONLINE ON-DEMAND PD, this means you can complete it at Any time!
 Any where.

-The course is fully accredited with the ACT TQI – completion gives you 5 hours of accredited Professional Learning.
-Completions are logged weekly with the TQI.
-You will also receive a completion certificate for your own records.
+- The course is fully accredited with the ACT TQI – completion gives you 5 hours of accredited Professional Learning.
+ACT participant completions are logged with the TQI at the end of each week.

 I have written elsewhere how you can use curriculum frameworks to help you plan for an inclusive classroom.
 But now it is time to take it to the next level.
 So, are you ready to get your classroom planning sorted?Take Me to the fully ONLINE PD Course

 Image credit: © Melinda Nagy; ID 8957843 | Dreamstime Stock Photos